 The audit firm changes its engagement partners engaged in audit engagements with many deficiencies identified in the CPAAOB inspections, in order to limit the number of audited companies they are in charge of.
-However, an engagement partner that was subject to the limitation of the number of audited companies in charge was retained in a certain individual audit engagement due to reasons such as handover, with an engagement partner to be newly engaged in the engagement supplementing the roles of the above engagement partner.
+However, an engagement partner that was subject to the limitation of the number of audited companies in charge was retained due to reasons such as handover, with a partner to be newly engaged in the engagement supplementing the roles of the above engagement partner.